BritishAmericqn/trespasser-backend/PARTIAL_WALL_PASSTHROUGH_FIX.md

 # 🔧 Partial Wall Bullet Pass-Through Fix

+> **UPDATE**: The initial fix using `isSlicePhysicallyIntact()` was incorrect.
+The real issue was that pre-destroyed slices (health = 0) were being treated as "penetrable obstacles" instead of empty space.

 ## Problem Summary

 **Issue**: Bullets were passing through some soft walls without registering hits or damage, particularly: